tprobinson/aersia/README.md

 Run `grunt full-deploy`, then run `grunt gh-pages`.

 # Previous Versions
+#### 0.1.4
+* Internals
+    * Switch to ESLint instead of JSHint, reformatted all the code.
+    * Fixed a potential bug with source-type selection.
+    * Fixed a share-link bug: if you share while you already have a share link loaded, it broke.
+    * Reformatted share-links to be more useful
+    * Added a fixed-seed capability.
+It can't be triggered by any GUI control, but using a share link of `/#seed=whatever` will fix the seed.
+The fixed seed can be removed by using `/#seed=false` or reloading the page without the seed share link.
+    * Added a timeout to the message box that appears on share-linking.
+Otherwise it stayed up permanently.
+Errors still stay up forever.
+    * Automatic logging level selection dev vs beta

+* Player
+    * Play progress bars don't reset when pause/unpausing anymore.
+    * Updated the playlist to the Dec 18th update
+    *
 #### 0.1.3
 * Internals
     * Added Yarn as a dependency management, updated all Node modules.